Welcome to the Central Okanagan Naturalists’ Club

 Update!

-The Thomson Marsh Viewing Platform is officially open, as of 10:00 a.m.
-June 14, 2025.
+The Thomson Marsh Viewing Platform was officially opened on June 14, 2025.

 Join us!